sunlightlabs/sunlightlabs/guides/welcome.md

 \- Richard Branson

-Welcome again to Sunlight Labs! there are some things you'll probably want to know when you start working at Sunlight.
+There are some things you'll probably want to know when you start working at Sunlight.
 This document will hopefully give you a head start.

-## The Labs Team
+## Staff Listing

-You can find all Sunlight staff, advisers, and contractors on the main [Sunlight Team Page](http://sunlightfoundation.com/team/).
+You can find a directory of all Sunlight staff, advisors, and contractors on the [Sunlight team page](http://sunlightfoundation.com/team/).

+## Staff Portal

+The [Sunlight staff portal](http://sunlightfoundation.com/staff) is a helpful page where you can find quick access to:

+* Sitewide statistics
+* Your profile including title, bio, social media presence, image, blogposts and contact information
+* A staff contact directory that you should keep up-to-date
+* WordPress access
+* A link to our [blog style guide](https://sunlightfoundation.com/blog/styleguide/)
+* A shortcut to the Appear.in "hangout"
+* A shortcut to Rex, our custom kitchen duty app
+* Access to the sunlightfoundation.com admin

 ## Slack

 We primarily use [Slack](https://sunlight.slack.com/) for office and team communications.
-There are channels for [#labs](https://sunlight.slack.com/messages/labs/), [#design](https://sunlight.slack.com/messages/design/), [#general](https://sunlight.slack.com/messages/general/), etc. We also have a private channel [#labs-private](https://sunlight.slack.com/messages/labs-private/) for labs.
-Request an invite if we don't invite you first!
+There are channels for [#labs](https://sunlight.slack.com/messages/labs/), [#design](https://sunlight.slack.com/messages/design/), [#general](https://sunlight.slack.com/messages/general/), etc. We also have a private channel [#labs-private](https://sunlight.slack.com/messages/labs-private/) for Labs internal communications.
+Request an invite if you haven't been invited already!

 ## Trello